Lesson Plan - Get It!

 When rain continues for long periods of time, this can cause flooding and create rivers and streams in new places.
 This may cause rivers in your area to become stronger and faster.
 As a river becomes higher and moves faster, it wears away the surfaces surrounding it.

 Take a look at the example below.
-The constant flow of the river wears down the edges of the mountain path.
-The more it rains in the area, the higher this water will rise, and the faster it moves through the mountain path.
+The constant flow of the river wears down the edges of the path.
+The more it rains in the area, the higher this water will rise, and the faster it moves through the area.
 If this occurs, more and more of the surrounding land will wash away.

 Rain water can also seep into tiny cracks in rocks.
 If this rain water freezes, it can cause the cracks to become bigger, and may even make the rocks break.
 This is because water expands when it freezes.
 Look at the examples of rocks that have large cracks due to weathering: